Mike Montgomery (baseball): Chicago Cubs

-In 2017, Montgomery made 44 appearances (14 starts), and a 3.38 ERA for the season.
-His record was 7-8, along with three saves.
+In 2017, Montgomery made 44 appearances (14 starts) with a 3.38 ERA.
+His record was 7–8, along with three saves.
 His performance through mid-May was exceptional, with his ERA dropping to 1.08.
 After gradually rising to 4.01 in mid-July, it leveled out in the remainder of the season.
 Montgomery hit his first career home run off Atlanta Braves pitcher R. A. Dickey on July 19.

-In contrast with his 2016 performance, Montgomery struggled in the 2017 post-season.
-Between the division series against the Washington Nationals and the league championship series against the Los Angeles Dodgers, Montgomery had five appearances and 4 1/3 innings pitched.
+In contrast with his 2016 performance, Montgomery struggled in the 2017 postseason.
+Between the Division Series against the Washington Nationals and the League Championship Series against the Los Angeles Dodgers, Montgomery had five appearances and 4 1/3 innings pitched.
 He allowed three home runs, finishing with a 16.62 postseason ERA.

-In 2018, Montgomery had a 5-6 record with a 3.99 ERA in 124 innings.
-He started the 2019 season with a 1-2 record and a 5.67 ERA in 27 innings.
+In 2018, Montgomery had a 5–6 record with a 3.99 ERA in 124 innings.
+He started the 2019 season with a 1–2 record and a 5.67 ERA in 27 innings.